Visiting the past of Mexico while in the present

 The Espita Fair

-Espita is one of the towns in the Yucatan Peninsula that retains many of it’s authentic traditions.
+Espita is one of the towns in the Yucatan Peninsula that retains many of its authentic traditions.
 Besides just visiting Espita during the year to see what it is like, visiting during the fair in December will be grand experience.
-The fair last for 10 days and centers around a three story corral that is built in town.
+The fair last for 10 days and centers around a three-story corral that is built in town.
 Here you can visit the past observing traditions like jarana dancing and the celebration of the horse and ranching culture.

 Be prepared to be transported back in time to the time when people came together for fairs.
 It will be like being in the late 1800’s except in living color.

-If you go here are some tips.
-The fair usualy falls from December 19-28th.
+If you go here, are some tips.
+The fair usually falls from December 19-28th.
 Most activities happen in the afternoon until late at night.
 Several of the events go until 4:00am.
 Since there are only a few basic hotels in the town, it is good to book a place in the surrounding area or plan on visiting for the day.
 Valladolid, Tizimin and on Airbnb will have places in the area that you can choose from.
 See our article on Espita for more details.

 For more holidays and events in Playa Del Carmen see our article here.